 1. In the upcoming year, does the state anticipate any changes in: Synar sampling methodology If changes are made in either the Synar sampling methodology or the Synar inspection protocol, the state is required to obtain approval from CSAP prior to implementation of the change and file an updated Synar Survey Sampling Methodology (Appendix B) or an updated Synar Survey Inspection Protocol (Appendix C), as appropriate.
-2. Please describe the state's plans to maintain and/or reduce the target rate for Synar inspections to be completed in FFY 2016.
+2. Please describe the state's plans to maintain and/or reduce the target rate for Synar inspections to be completed in FFY 2015.
 Include a brief description of plans for law enforcement efforts to enforce youth tobacco access laws, activities that support law enforcement efforts to enforce youth tobacco access laws, and any anticipated changes in youth tobacco access legislation or regulation in the state.
 DOR ATD will continue to conduct underage tobacco compliance operations throughout the year.
 FDA CTP will continue to conduct underage purchase attempts throughout the year.
-DOR ATD will continue to cooperate, collaborate and participate in any activities available that address the commercial availability of tobacco and alternative nicotine products to those under the lawful age.
-Additionally, as the licensing initiative continues to gain traction after the second year of implementation and the data sets are close to complete, Georgia expects to request a change in sampling methodology.
-This change includes a shift from an area frame to a list frame methodology.
-Cost savings with a list frame is anticipated as the operatives would be targeting designated retailers.
+DOR ATD will continue to cooperate, collaborate and participate in any activities available that address the commercial availability of tobacco and alternative nictoine products to those under the lawful age.
 3. Describe any challenges the state faces in complying with the Synar regulation.
-(Check all that apply.) □ Limited resources for law enforcement of youth access laws □ Limited resources for activities to support enforcement and compliance with youth tobacco access laws □ Limitations in the state youth tobacco access laws □ Limited public support for enforcement of youth tobacco access laws □ Limited public support for enforcement of youth tobacco access laws □ Limited expertise in survey methodology □ Laws/regulations limiting the use of minors in tobacco inspections □ Difficulties recruiting youth inspectors □ Issues regarding the age balance of youth inspectors □ Geographic, demographic, and logistical considerations in conducting inspections □ Cultural factors (e.g., language barriers, young people purchasing for their elders) □ Issues regarding sources of tobacco under tribal jurisdiction
+(Check all that apply.) □ Limited resources for law enforcement of youth access laws □ Limited resources for activities to support enforcement and compliance with youth tobacco access laws □ Limitations in the state youth tobacco access laws □ Limited public support for enforcement of youth tobacco access laws □ Limited expertise in survey methodology □ Laws/regulations limiting the use of minors in tobacco inspections □ Difficulties recruiting youth inspectors □ Issues regarding the age balance of youth inspectors □ Issues regarding the gender balance of youth inspectors □ Geographic, demographic, and logistical considerations in conducting inspections □ Cultural factors (e.g., language barriers, young people purchasing for their elders) □ Issues regarding sources of tobacco under tribal jurisdiction □ Other challenges (Please list.)
 Briefly describe all checked challenges and propose a plan for each, or indicate the state's need for technical assistance related to each relevant challenge.

 Youth tobacco access enforcement takes a lower priority in most communities with the primary concern for enforcement regarding violent crimes and property crimes.
+The State of Georgia is making progress in gaining greater accuracy in the license list since moving to mandatory annual license renewal for tobacco sales.
 This year we saw much less of a challenge in insuring an equitable gender balance than we have seen in past years.
 Georgia is geographically a large state with a very diverse culture.
 Fewer challenges were encountered this year concerning the ability to recruit underage in all areas and the ability to work in the most diverse areas of the state.
 Less travel for the underage and their willingness to work in various areas outside their "norm" assisted in meeting these challenges.
 Cultural factors continue to play a role in certain communities but were less problematic this year due to the underage recruits and their willingness to work areas they were not always completely comfortable with or experienced in.

-Action planning activities include developing a prevention marketing and education campaign to be piloted in 5 areas with the highest violations.
-Collaboration and planning meetings with the Retailers Association will also be coordinated.